Frostforus/DTU_Deep_Learning_Image_Segmentation_Project/README.md

 ## Project data

 The training and testing datasets that were used are confidential and cannot be shared with the public.
 Thus, we did not upload it to this repository.
 If it is needed, we can send the dataset via email.

+## Saved model

+The saved model of the final training: saved_model.keras

+## Poster

+The poster from the presentation: DL_poster.pdf

 # Project synopsis